Our Mission Statement

 - Board of Directors | Alan Apter, MD (Schneider's Children's Medical Center); Itamar Lurie, Sofi Eldar, Hazem Ashour (MD, Ramallah Mental Health Centre); and Twafiq Salman, Eyad Halaq, Morshid Farhat, Mustafa Qossoqsi (PhD, Institute of Psychotherapy).

-- Foundation Child and Yale University carry out a role of coordination, support and scientific supervision, thanks to the leadership of Prof. Ernesto Caffo (President of the Foundation Child) and Prof. James Leckam (Child Study Center, Yale School of Medicine).
+- Foundation Child and Yale University carry out a role of coordination, support and scientific supervision, thanks to the leadership of Prof. Ernesto Caffo (President of the Foundation Child) and Prof. James Leckman (Child Study Center, Yale School of Medicine).

 Members of the ERICE group include: Arab-Israeli academics, physicians and psychologists; Jewish Israeli academics, physicians and psychologists; and Palestinian academics, physicians and psychologists.